department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 <div class="va-introtext">

 Are you recovering from surgery or a disability related to your military service that’s left you unable to move?
 You may be able to get a temporary disability rating of 100% and disability compensation or benefits if you have this kind of immobilizing disability.
-Find out if you can get this benefit.
+Find out if you can get temporary VA disability benefits after surgery or getting a cast.

 </div>